eclairebenn/Superhero-Debugging-.NET-Core/README.md

         - execute the script by clicking on the lightning bolt (without the cursor or magnifying glass)
 5. Find all the bugs!

-*Note: You should NOT have to modify the Program.cs or the database.*
+*Note: You should NOT have to modify the Program.cs file or the database.*